Multilayer Perceptron Neural Network Models in Asset Pricing: An Empirical Study on Large-Cap US Stocks: Empirical application and results

-In the pre-COVID testing period, compared with the equal-weighted portfolio, the annual returns for all models are slightly higher than annual returns in the equal-weighted portfolio and the Std is noticeably decreased for MLP-based models including GKX2020, but no great change in ‘ols’, ‘pls’ and ‘pcr’ models.
+In the pre-COVID testing period, compared with the equal-weighted portfolio, the annual returns for all models are slightly higher than annualized returns in the equal-weighted portfolio and the Std is noticeably decreased for MLP-based models including GKX2020, but no great change in ‘OLS’, ‘PLS’ and ‘PCR’ models.
 The lowest MDD took place at MLP with 3 hidden layers which is 26.50\%, but the proposed MLP model with the highest SR and SO cannot surpass the ‘buy-and-hold’ strategy.
-Whereas the overall SOs are higher than the ones in the equal-weighted portfolio at the same period settings.
+Whereas the overall Sortino ratios are higher than the ones in the equal-weighted portfolio at the same period settings.
 The SR and SO of proposed MLP models show a ‘deeper, higher’ trend.
-Since portfolio weighting has no impact on signal detecting, the GKX2020 and deep MLP model signal detecting failure still exist under the value weighting mode in both periods.
-From Figure~\ref{fig:VW_cumulative_ch2} the optimal option for a sign-based trading strategy on the value-weighted portfolio is the proposed MLP model with 3 hidden layers which are denoted as ‘fw3’.
+The best proposed MLP model, with 2 hidden layers shows lower SR and SO in Period 2112 of the value-weighted portfolio compared with the ones in the equal-weighted portfolio, which indicates that shallow MLP models are more flexible and have slightly better capability in capturing the patterns in high fluctuation scenarios.
+Since portfolio weighting has no impact on signal detecting, the GKX2020 and deep MLP model signal detecting failure still exists under the value weighting mode in both periods.
+Figure~\ref{fig:VW_cumulative_ch2} shows the cumulative return plot, which exhibits that the meaning of MLP models lies upon hedging downside risks instead of deriving the absolute returns.\\